ssmiller25/r15cookieblog/content/info/gitcheatsheet.md

 - [Git Rebase: Don't be Afaird of Force Push](https://blog.verslu.is/git/git-rebase/)
 - [Force-with-lease: an alternative to Force Push](http://weiqingtoh.github.io/force-with-lease/)
+- [Why large companies and fast-moving startups are banning merge commits](https://graphite.dev/blog/why-ban-merge-commits) - although might be a little bit to push their tooling.

 ## Reset master to origin/master